ChaosDAO-org/subscrape/docs/architecture.md

 ## SubscanWrapper
 There is a class `SubscanWrapper` that encapsulates the logic around calling Subscan.
 API: https://docs.api.subscan.io/
-If you have a Subscan API key, you can put it in the main folder in a file called "subscan-key" and it will be applied to your calls.
+If you have a Subscan API key, you can put it in `config\subscan-key` and it will be applied to your calls.
+This significantly increases the number of queries per second that can be submitted.

 ## ParachainScraper
 `ParachainScraper` knows how to use the `SubscanWrapper` to fetch data for a parachain and serialize it to disk.